-1. Undergraduate Programs 4 1.1 B.A. in Mathematics 5 Prerequisite Flowchart for the B.A. in Mathematics 6 Possible Schedules for the B.A. in Mathematics 7 1.2 B.S. in Mathematics 8 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in General Mathematics) 10 Possible Schedules for the B.S. in Mathematics (Concentration in General Mathematics) 11 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in Theoretical Mathematics) 12 Possible Schedules for the B.S. in Mathematics (Concentration in Theoretical Mathematics) 13 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in Applied Mathematics) 14 Possible Schedules for the B.S. in Mathematics (Concentration in Applied Mathematics) 15 1.3 B.S. in Actuarial Mathematics 16 Prerequisite Flowchart for the B.S. in Actuarial Mathematics 18 Possible Schedules for the B.S. in Actuarial Mathematics 19 Additional Advice on the Actuarial Professional Examinations 20 1.4 B.S. in Financial Mathematics 22 Prerequisite Flowchart for the B.S. in Financial Mathematics 24 Possible Schedules for the B.S. in Financial Mathematics 25 1.5 B.S. in Computational Mathematics 26 Prerequisite Flowchart for the B.S. in Computational Mathematics (Option I: Computational) 28 Possible Schedules for the B.S. in Computational Mathematics (Option I: Computational) 29 Prerequisite Flowchart for the B.S. in Computational Mathematics (Option II: Theoretical) 30 Possible Schedules for the B.S. in Computational Mathematics (Option II: Theoretical) 31 1.6 B.A. in Adolescence Education: Mathematics Teacher 32 Prerequisite Flowchart for the B.A. in Adolescence Education: Mathematics Teacher 33 Possible Schedules for the B.A. in Adolescence Education: Mathematics Teacher 34 1.7 Minor in Mathematics 35 1.8 Minor in Actuarial and Financial Mathematics 36 1.9 Minor in Statistics 37 1.10 Minor in Data Science 38 1.11 Early Childhood and Childhood Education Teacher with concentration in Mathematics 39 2.
-Requirements for Graduation with Departmental Honors 40 3.
-Multiple-year Schedule of Advanced Electives 41 4.
-Courses Offered by the Department of Mathematics 43 5.
-Faculty 54
+1. Undergraduate Programs 4 1.1 B.A. in Mathematics 5 Prerequisite Flowchart for the B.A. in Mathematics 6 Possible Schedules for the B.A. in Mathematics 7 1.2 B.S. in Mathematics 8 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in General Mathematics) 10 Possible Schedules for the B.S. in Mathematics (Concentration in General Mathematics) 11 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in Theoretical Mathematics) 12 Possible Schedules for the B.S. in Mathematics (Concentration in Theoretical Mathematics) 13 Prerequisite Flowchart for the B.S. in Mathematics (Concentration in Applied Mathematics) 14 Possible Schedules for the B.S. in Mathematics (Concentration in Applied Mathematics) 15 1.3 B.S. in Actuarial Mathematics 16 Prerequisite Flowchart for the B.S. in Actuarial Mathematics 17 Possible Schedules for the B.S. in Actuarial Mathematics 18 Additional Advice on the Actuarial Professional Examinations (not required for the degree) 19 1.4 B.S. in Financial Mathematics 21 Prerequisite Flowchart for the B.S. in Financial Mathematics 22 Possible Schedules for the B.S. in Financial Mathematics 23 1.5 B.A. in Adolescence Education: Mathematics Teacher 24 Prerequisite Flowchart for the B.A. in Adolescence Education: Mathematics Teacher 25 Possible Schedules for the B.A. in Adolescence Education: Mathematics Teacher 26 1.6 Early Childhood and Childhood Education Teacher with concentration in Mathematics 28 1.7 B.S. in Computational Mathematics 29 Prerequisite Flowchart for the B.S. in Computational Mathematics (Option I: Computational) 30 Possible Schedules for the B.S. in Computational Mathematics (Option I: Computational) 31 Prerequisite Flowchart for the B.S. in Computational Mathematics (Option II: Theoretical) 32 Possible Schedules for the B.S. in Computational Mathematics (Option II: Theoretical) 33 1.8 Minor in Mathematics 34 2.
+Requirements for Graduation with Departmental Honors 35 3.
+Multiple-year Schedule of Advanced Electives 36 4.
+Courses Offered by the Department of Mathematics 37 5.
+Faculty 46